 Research & Development, is open to artists who wish to research and develop a project in a community context.

-Research & Development/Mentoring is open to artists who wish to develop a community based project and who have identified an artist mentor they want to work with during the research and development phase.
+Research & Development/Mentoring is open to artists who wish to develop a community based project and who have identified an artist mentor with whom they want to work during the research and development phase.

 Project Realisation, is open to communities of interest or place (or their representative organisations) with an artist.